The Lost Apothecary: Plot

 Back in the 18th century, Lady Clarence enters the apothecary in search of a poison she wants to administer on her husband's mistress.
 Nella initially declines the job, as she does not willingly poison other women, but after Lady Clarence threatens to report Nella, she completes the order.
 Eliza, fearful that Mr. Amwell's spirit is haunting her, visits a magic shop and mixes a tincture to reverse 'bad fortune'.

 The present day finds Caroline's husband, James, showing up in London in attempt to reconcile.
 During his visit, he accidentally ingests eucalyptus oil and, after the medics discover her notes on poisons, Caroline is questioned by the police.
 After her name is cleared, Caroline realizes that James drank the oil on purpose to win her back.
 She confronts him and they agree to separate.

 In 1791, Lady Clarence informs Nella that something went wrong when she attempted to poison her husband mistress, resulting in her poisoning and killing her husband instead.
 The authorities are also looking for Nella's shop and, as they arrive, both Nella and Eliza run towards the bridge.
 Nella intends to jump off the bridge, but Eliza drinks her tincture and jumps in the river herself, leaving the authorities to believe that the apothecary owner is dead.
 Nella decides to stop administering poisons.

 Back in present day, Caroline discovers that Eliza survived as the tincture warmed her, protecting her from the cold waters.
 Eliza married Tom Pepper, who worked at the magic shop, and remained friends with Nella.
-After her discovery, Caroline decides to apply to Cambridge but refuses to publish the truth about what happened with Caroline.
+After her discovery, Caroline decides to apply to Cambridge but refuses to publish the truth about what happened with Eliza and Nella.
 Instead, she dumps the vial back into the Thames.